python-trio/trio/docs/source/reference-core.rst

     the same with handler callbacks as long as you declare those variables ``nonlocal``.

-For reasons of backwards compatibility, nurseries raise ``trio.MultiError`` and ``trio.NonBaseMultiError`` which inherit from `BaseExceptionGroup` and `ExceptionGroup`, respectively.
-Users should refrain from attempting to raise or catch the Trio specific exceptions themselves, and treat them as if they were standard `BaseExceptionGroup` or `ExceptionGroup` instances instead.
+For reasons of backwards compatibility, nurseries raise ``trio.MultiError`` and ``trio.NonBaseMultiError`` which inherit from :exc:`BaseExceptionGroup` and :exc:`ExceptionGroup`, respectively.
+Users should refrain from attempting to raise or catch the Trio specific exceptions themselves, and treat them as if they were standard :exc:`BaseExceptionGroup` or :exc:`ExceptionGroup` instances instead.

 "Strict" versus "loose" ExceptionGroup semantics
 ++++++++++++++++++++++++++++++++++++++++++++++++